fastify/csrf/README.md

 Require user-specific information in `tokens.create()` and `tokens.verify()`.

+##### hmacKey

+When set, the `hmacKey` is used to generate the cryptographic HMAC hash instead of the default hash function.

 ##### validity

 The maximum validity of the token to generate, in milliseconds.
 Note that the epoch  is